GregVido/Mica-Web/README.md

 <script src="./mica.js"></script>
 ```

-After adding script, add a class in your element to apply the mica effect.
+After adding script, add a class in your element to apply the mica effect.<br>
 Exemple:

 ```html